 Some materials don’t fit neatly or effectively into pallet rack systems.
 Lumber and steel are often too long and awkward to fit on pallets, for example.
 Storing piping or long sheets of plywood in selective storage racks would make it clumsy to load and pick.
 It also could be dangerous.
 Materials like these are perfect for cantilever rack systems.

 A cantilever storage rack system is a free-standing rack system with horizontal arms extending out from a single vertical column.
 Because cantilever rack systems have no vertical obstruction, they create an opportunity for greater horizontal storage space.
-This arm rack system is effective for storing non-uniform products, including furniture, building materials, sheet metal, heavy-duty metals, pipe, bar stock, appliances, rugs, and much more.
-Cantilever racks can be manufactured using either roll-formed or structural steel, depending on the capacity needs of the application.
+This arm rack system effectively stores non-uniform products, including furniture, building materials, sheet metal, heavy-duty metals, pipe, bar stock, appliances, rugs, and much more.
+Cantilever racks can be manufactured using either roll-formed or structural steel, application’s capacity needs.

 Perks of Cantilever Rack